Skip to content

 3. Create a new directory under tools/ for your tool

-2. Or copy from an existing tool
+2. Copy from an existing tool

-6. If the binary for your tool has a different name, use the binary field in the manifest.yaml.
+3. If the binary for your tool has a different name, use the binary field in the manifest.yaml.
 A relative path will be resolved to ${target}/bin.
 An absolute path should start with the placeholder ${target}

-7. Mind the following when customizing Dockerfile.template
+Mind the following when customizing Dockerfile.template

 1. All files must be placed under /uniget_bootstrap